FastComments/fastcomments-blog/src/content/(8-12-2020) FastComments Goes React.md

 While without this new React library, you could have integrated FastComments into your application by writing your own library, it would have been a major hurdle of adoption.
 By supporting
 React directly we make adopting FastComments much easier for these types of customers.

+#### Single Page Applications?

+FastComments supports SPAs at its core.
+The component monitors changes to the config object - so if you update the current page (called urlId) the widget will re-render.

 #### What Changes for Existing Customers

 Nothing changes for existing customers - and there's **nothing** wrong with using the VanillaJS version of FastComments for new projects. fastcomments-react depends on the VanillaJS